hhyasdf/velero-plugin/README.md

 ## Create OSS bucket

-Velero requires an object storage bucket to store backups in, preferrably unique to a single Kubernetes cluster.
+Velero requires an object storage bucket to store backups in, preferably unique to a single Kubernetes cluster.
 Create an OSS bucket, replacing placeholders appropriately:

 ```bash
 BUCKET=<YOUR_BUCKET>